openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 * Verified certificate
 * Professional education program

-Moving your cursor over the chart shows a tool tip with the counts for each enrollment type, and the total enrollment, for each day.
+Moving your cursor over the chart shows a tooltip with the counts for each enrollment type, and the current enrollment, for each day.

 The chart includes enrollment data for every day, beginning with the first enrollment (typically of the course creator).
 This data is also available for review in tabular format and can be downloaded.

 A couple of examples of this chart follow for different courses.
 In the first example, for a MOOC, you see enrollment climb fairly steadily over a period of several months.
-The markers begin with two "student" enrollments (almost certainly the course creator and another staff member) on the day the course was created in Studio.
+The markers begin with two "student" enrollments (almost certainly the course creator and another course team member) on the day the course was created in Studio.

 .. image:: ../images/enrollment_chart.png
  :alt: A chart with the periods when the rate of enrollment was greater